WWE News: Superstar Details The Extreme Severity Of Recent Injury

 Initially, Moon had a return date in mind for when she would be able to get back in the ring.
 After learning how bad things were, she simply hopes that she can get back to wrestling in at least two years.

 Another problem that has popped up for Moon is the coronavirus pandemic.
-She was in the middle of physical therapy and strength building, but all of that was put on hold since everyone had to quarantine, and gyms closed down.
+She was in the middle of physical therapy and strength building, and all of that was put on hold since the orders to quarantine, and gyms were closed down.

 Ember Moon knows that this injury is possibly career-ending, but she’s not looking at it that way.
 She is going to physical therapy sessions “five, six days” each week.
-Moon also purchased some training equipment for her home in case COVID-19 progresses and forces another lockdown for different states.
+Moon also purchased some training equipment for her home in case COVID-19 progresses and forces another lockdown.